 Delight in two great European countries, Italy and Germany

-Delight in two great European countries, Italy and Germany, on this 16-day tour which blends fantastic rail excursions with relaxing river cruising.
+Delight in two great European countries, Italy and Germany, on this 16-day holiday which blends fantastic rail excursions with relaxing river cruising.
 Unwind beside the Great Italian lakes of Maggiore and Orta, enjoying included wine tastings and garden tours, before an immersive Rhine cruise through some of Germany's most scenic towns and landscapes.

 Meet at our St Pancras Departure Office and board the Eurostar to Paris, continuing to Colmar for the night.